TIBCOSoftware/cic-cli-core/README.md

 Use `CLIBaseError` class to throw errors.
 These errors are friendly and won't show a traceback unless debugging is enabled with env variable `DEBUG=*` or `CLI_NAME_DEBUG=1`.

-You can extend `CLIBaseError` class to create more error classes.
+You can extend `CLIBaseError` class to create more error classes.  \
-For e.g. we created HTTPError class
+For E.g.: We created `HTTPError` class

 ```ts
 export class HTTPError extends CLIBaseError {